-In the upcoming year we will mark the 500th anniversary of the Reformation, by which we are reminded of our divisions and brokenness even more.
-But this anniversary also provides an opportunity to recall the unity that we have been seeking intently for the last 50 years.
+In 2017 was observed. the 500th anniversary of the Reformation, which reminded us of our divisions and brokenness even more.
+But this anniversary also provided an opportunity to recall the unity that we have been seeking intently in the century.
 Together we seek the peace of Christ so we may bring peace to the world.

-Symbolic of this shift in focus, Pope Francis began this 500th year after the Reformation by praying with various Lutheran leaders on Oct.
+Symbolic of this shift in focus, Pope Francis began the 500th year after the Reformation in 2017 by praying with various Lutheran leaders on Oct.
 31, 2016, in Lund, Sweden.
 Results of recent dialogues have brought Catholics closer to other churches and ecclesial communities than we have seen in centuries.

 We believe our common desire for unity is because we have been open to the guidance of the Holy Spirit.
 Pope St. John Paul II, in his striking encyclical Ut Unum Sint (“That They May Be One,” on commitment to ecumenism) stresses the unalterable commitment of the Catholic Church to the search for Christian unity.
 He points to the primacy of prayer as he quotes the council: “This change of heart and holiness of life, along with public and private prayer for the unity of Christians, should be regarded as the soul of the whole ecumenical movement, and can rightly be called ‘spiritual ecumenism’” (No. 21).